50 Human Studies: A New Bibliography

 As of 2013, Jim West had experienced the impossibilities of discussion whenever the topic of ultrasound hazards was attempted, even with his nearest friends.
 He always brought fine documentation, though to no avail.
 He was met with reflexive blocks.
 These were passive and aggressive, apparently out of fear of the birth process and a belief that ultrasound would provide assurance.

-Jim's focus lead to a pristine study of ultrasound causation for DNA fragmentation in abortive matter.
+West's focus lead to a pristine study of ultrasound causation for DNA fragmentation in abortive matter.
 The study's references lead to an expanding tree of studies located in Chinese online databases.

-Currently, the medical industry loudly claims that ultrasound is “harmless” while it advocates routine ultrasound for pregnant women and even prepubescent girls.
+Presently, the medical industry loudly claims that ultrasound is “harmless” while it advocates routine ultrasound for pregnant women and even prepubescent girls.
 It is not uncommon for ultrasound sessions to use intensities and durations far above those used in the Chinese studies.

-Bibliography with Commentary1) Supports Western critics who have long argued that ultrasound contributes to various neonatal and childhood diseases, and neurological epidemics such as ASD (Autism Spectrum Disorder) and eye diseases.
+1) Supports Western critics who have long argued that ultrasound contributes to various neonatal and childhood diseases, and neurological epidemics such as ASD (Autism Spectrum Disorder) and eye diseases.

 2) Supports and revives earlier Western animal studies that are critical of ultrasound, yet had been rejected or ignored.